gulam101/Football-Quiz-App/README.md

 - Any Modern Browser (Preferably Chrome or Firefox)
 - Any IDE to view code (Preferably Atom or Brackets)
 - Access to developer tools on web browser

+### What I Learnt:
+- Arrays in JavaScript
+- Using JavaScript to find elements in HTML